 Industry and Trade

-Japan’s biggest sector is service, which comprises 68.7% of the nation’s GDP.
+Japan’s biggest sector is service, which comprises 31.2% of the nation’s GDP (as of FY 2019-20).
 The major service industries in the country include banking, real estate, retailing, insurance, telecoms, and transportation.
-This is why several Japanese service firms are among the largest companies in the world, such as Softbank, Nomura, Mitsubishi Estate, ÆON, and Japan Airlines.
+Several Japanese service firms are among the largest companies in the world, such as Softbank, Nomura, Mitsubishi Estate, ÆON, and Japan Airlines.

-In terms of total exports, the Japan economy ranks fourth globally.
+In terms of total exports, the Japan economy ranked fourth globally in 2020.
 Its top export products are automobiles, vehicle parts, integrated circuits, machinery having single functions, and passenger and cargo ships.
 The country’s main export partners are the US, China, South Korea, Taiwan, and Thailand.

 Japan Balance of Trade

-Meanwhile, Japan is the fifth-largest importer in the world, with crude petroleum, petroleum gas, coal briquettes, integrated circuits, and broadcasting equipment as its main import products.
+Meanwhile, Japan is the fifth-largest importer in the world (2020), with crude petroleum, petroleum gas, coal briquettes, integrated circuits, and broadcasting equipment as its main import products.
 The country mostly imports from China, the US, Australia, South Korea, and Saudi Arabia.